sogou/workflow/docs/en/tutorial-08-matrix_multiply.md

 }
 ~~~

-As the input matrices may be illegal in matrix multiplication, so there is an error field in the output to indicate errors.
+As the input matrices may be incompatible in matrix multiplication, there is an error field in the output to indicate that error.

 # Generating computing tasks

 After you define the types of input and output and the algorithm process, you can use WFThreadTaskFactory to generate a computing task.
-In [WFTaskFactory.h](/src/factory/WFTaskFactory.h), the computing task factory is defined as follows:
+In [WFTaskFactory.h](../src/factory/WFTaskFactory.h), the calculation factory is defined as follows:

 ~~~cpp
 template <class INPUT, class OUTPUT>